 The surname Bruckner was first found in Schwarzburg, where the name Brueckner came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the same house acquired new estates, often in areas outside the region, which combined with their great contributions to society, succeeded in elevating their social status.

-Important Dates for the Bruckner family
+Early History of the Bruckner family

 This web page shows only a small excerpt of our Bruckner research.
 Another 65 words (5 lines of text) covering the years 1742, 1824, and 1896 are included under the topic Early Bruckner History in all our PDF Extended History products and printed products wherever possible.